janusvm/aau-latex-workshop/notes.md

 - LaTeX handles cross references and citations
 - LaTeX documents are consistent
 - LaTeX is not restricted to a specific editor
+- LaTeX is platform independent
+- LaTeX commands can be used in scripts
 - LaTeX documents are easily kept under version control